prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

 Customer-facing API
 -------------------

-The `/public/*` endpoints are publicly exposed on the internet and accessed both by the user's browser and their wallet.
+The ``/public/*`` endpoints are publicly exposed on the internet and accessed both by the user's browser and their wallet.

 .. http:post:: /public/pay

   Pay for a proposal by giving a deposit permission for coins.
 Typically used by the customer's wallet.
-Can also be used in `abort-refund` mode to refund coins that were already deposited as part of a failed payment.
+Can also be used in ``abort-refund`` mode to refund coins that were already deposited as part of a failed payment.

   **Request:**

-  The request must be a :ref:`pay request <PayRequest>`.
+  The request must be a `pay request <PayRequest>`.

   **Response:**

   :status 200 OK:
     The exchange accepted all of the coins.
-The body is a `PaymentResponse`_ if the request used the mode "pay", or a `MerchantRefundResponse`_ if the request used was the mode "abort-refund".
+The body is a `PaymentResponse` if the request used the mode "pay", or a `MerchantRefundResponse` if the request used was the mode "abort-refund".
-    The `frontend` should now fullfill the contract.
+    The ``frontend`` should now fullfill the contract.
   :status 412 Precondition Failed:
     The given exchange is not acceptable for this merchant, as it is not in the list of accepted exchanges and not audited by an approved auditor.